 As allowed by the Clery Act, the College has certain employees that are available to provide pastoral and professional services to the campus community.
-These employees include the members of our campus ministry, our counseling services, and our health services departments.
+These employees include the members of our campus ministry and counseling services.

 When acting as professional service providers, these employees who receive confidential crime reports are not required to report them to the College for inclusion into the Annual Safety Report or for purposes of issuing any timely warning(s).